INTRODUCTION TO THE ISA

 • How to access and explore the International Songwriters Association Private Members Site

 • How to access the International Songwriters Association Publications

 Simply scroll down to the requisite section.

-WHAT THE ISA MEMBERSHIP FEE ENTITLES YOU TO
+WHAT ISA MEMBERSHIP ENTITLES YOU TO

 Membership of the International Songwriters entitles you to avail of an all-inclusive online service.
-In other words, your membership covers all of our services and all of our publications and there are no extra charges nor any limit to the number of times you access these services or publications.
+In other words, your membership covers all of our services and all of our publications and there are no charges nor any limit to the number of times you access these services or publications.

 • The ISA Private Members Site, which comprises quite literally, hundreds of instructional articles and copies of our magazines both current and archived, as well as videos, downloads etc